 Shaheed is a Nationalist film set in the context of the Quit India Movement of 1942.
 Ram (Dilip Kumar) is the nationalist son of the colonial Rai Bahadur Dwarkadas (Chandramohan).
-He leaves home against his father’s wishes to join a freedom fighters group….
-His childhood sweetheart Sheela (Kamini Kaushal) repeatedly protects him from being caught.
-She is however forced to marry the evil policeman Vinod who in turn lets her brother Gopal free and promises to save Ram’s life… In the end accused of terrorist activities, Ram is defended in court by his now repentant father but is found guilty and eventually hanged.
+He leaves home against his father’s wishes to join a freedom fighters group.
+His childhood sweetheart, Sheela (Kamini Kaushal), repeatedly protects him from being caught by the authorities.
+She is, however, forced to marry the evil policeman, Vinod, who in turn, lets her brother Gopal free and promises to save Ram’s life.
+In the end, accused of terrorist activities, Ram is defended in court by his now repentant father but is found guilty and eventually hanged.
 Sheela dies as well and is reunited with Ram in death.

 The main cast is supported strongly by Chandramohan and Leela Chitnis.
 Chandramohan makes full use of his robust voice to create an extremely strong character who opposes his son joining the freedom movement.
 Consequently the father-son conflicts give the film several moments of high voltage drama.
 The one scene of Chandramohan that truly stands out is the scene in court where he defends his son as he ‘switches sides’ and is now repentant.
 The scene got much applause in its time and rightly so.
 Leela Chitnis plays one of her earliest mother roles, her performance setting the tone for her subsequent suffering mother roles.